 The city government quickly jumped on the “We’re for smoke” wagon.
 In fact, in 1911 the city was planning to impound the reservoir that would become Lake Worth.
 Mayor William D. Davis recommended that the city, as an incentive to factories, provide free reservoir water for a period of ten years “to every boiler that makes steam inside of the city limits.”

-Boilers were still fired by wood, coal, or oil, not piped natural gas.
+Homes were heated by coal.
+Boilers were fired by wood, coal, or oil, not piped natural gas.
 (Lone Star Gas Company had brought piped natural gas to Fort Worth only in 1910.)

 Even as the gasoline-powered internal-combustion engine became popular, everything from steam laundries to steam locomotives, from ships to air compressors used boilers to make steam.
 Steam-powered engines sawed timber, drilled wells, harvested crops, powered fire department pumps.
 Steam-powered dynamos generated electricity.